mayakraft/OrigamiSimulator/README.md

 npm i three fold earcut numeric
 ```

-Instancing OrigamiSimulator is not a simple process, maybe someday a tutorial will get written, until then, check out the examples included in this repo.
-A brief usage description follows.
+Now you can create an instance of OrigamiSimulator.
+Getting a simple instance up and running is simple, if you want some of the more advanced features like the vertex-grab UI, maybe check the framework examples for an implementation example.

 # usage

 The workflow goes something like this.

-You are in charge of setting up and managing three.js.
+You are in charge of setting up and managing three.js, meaning, you get to decorate the scene as you like, including lighting, but OrigamiSimulator will add and manage/update the origami model.

 1. initialize a three.js renderer, scene, camera, and animation loop. (there are hundreds of tutorials for this)
 2. initialize this simulator by passing in the renderer, scene, and camera.